sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 Going back to our Football (aka Soccer) intuition, it is more like trying different types of shots at different places of the D-box!
 Sometimes you try the working action or / shots, sometimes you experiment in practice!

+## Reference

+[1] The images used in this article are downloaded from pexels dot com.ß